 The important take-away from this case is that police officers do not always need a warrant to search your phone.
 As technology grows and becomes more advanced, courts will have to answer more and more questions about what technology-aided actions are admissible, and what actions will need a warrant.

 This will be an ever-growing area of criminal law, so it will be important to be as careful as possible to retain your privacy interests.
-If you or someone you know is in need of a criminal defense attorney, contact Joseph Ingram of INGRAM LAW LLC today at 205-438-6666 OR 205-335-2640.
+If you or someone you know is in need of a criminal defense attorney, contact Joseph Ingram of INGRAM LAW LLC today at 205-335-2640.
 He will work hard to get results in your case.